Apr 19, 2017

 K. Venkatesh Prasad

-- Role: Leader of the team responsible for research and architecture of electrical, electronics and embedded software technologies.
+- Role: Leader of the team responsible for implementing innovation across the Ford Research and Advanced Engineering teams in Dearborn, MI, Palo Alto, CA and Aachen, Germany.
 Member of Ford’s 12-person global Technology Advisory Board, chaired by the CTO

 - Did you know?
 Prasad, a Silicon Valley transplant, who openly admitted to knowing little about the automobile when he joined Ford in 1996, is one of the masterminds behind the successful Ford SYNC® in-car connectivity system